Tarun215/EnviroCar_c1/README.md

 # EnviroCar_c1
-This is a react application powered by react-map-gl and deck.gl to visualise EnviroCar tracks data.
+This is a react application powered by react-map-gl and deck.gl to visualise EnviroCar tracks data.<br />
+This repo contains source code for EnviroCar animated tracks visualization code challenge.<br /><br />

+For live demonstration visit: [https://alpha-envirocar.herokuapp.com/](https://alpha-envirocar.herokuapp.com/).

 ## Status

+* Created basic time-animation for certain dataset from EnviroCar API using bbox for Munster.
+* Added a Bar Chart based visualization for tracks of that dataset.
-Visualised all 100 tracks, provided by EnviroCar API on calling "/tracks" route using bbox for munster, with color on the basis of their consumption data.
+* Visualised multiple tracks, with multiple colors on the basis of thier consumption data.

 ### Color Scheme